Thursday, July 16, 2020

-It’s one of those days that's a true roller coaster ride - jerky ups, steep downs, twists and turns and loops, and some boring straightaways.
-I fought with a company who misled me (and lost), contacted another company who charged me for something I didn’t receive (and won), filed for unemployment once again because they messed up at the unemployment office once again, had a huge fight with my daughter, was interviewed for an article about having a child with mental illnesses, and did a few mundane chores.
+It’s one of those days that's been a true roller coaster ride - jerky ups, steep downs, twists and turns and loops, and some boring straightaways.
+I fought with a company who misled me (and lost), contacted another company who charged me for something I didn’t receive (and won), filed for unemployment once again because they messed up at the unemployment office once again, had a huge fight with my daughter, was interviewed for an article about having a child who deals with mental illness, and did a few mundane chores.

 In every addiction recovery group, the importance of gratefulness is mentioned.
 It's also vital for those with mental illness... or who lean towards pessimism... or actually anyone breathing.